 The 7 Symbols of Kwanzaa

-There are also seven symbols that represent Kwanzaa:
+Seven symbols represent Kwanzaa:

-Seven Candles - these represent the principles and the colors of the African liberation countries: three red, one black and three green.
+Seven Candles - these represent the principles and the colors of the African liberation countries: three red, one black, and three green.

 Crops - representing roots and collective labor.